hesspet/Nasreddins-Magic-Card-Identifier/README.md

 # Nasreddins Magic Card Identifier

+A usb keyboard emulation - using RFID to hide keypresses.

 An RFID-based approach to identify objects via RFID technology for magic routines.
 It emulates a keyboard via Bluetooth LE.
 Keyvalues are stored on RFID Chip and send as Keypress to a smartphone and can be used in several magic applications.

 Take an RFID breakout board, connect an ESP32 board, hide RFID chips between playing cards, and you have a device with which you can develop all kinds of magic routines.